Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

-The monitor function \eqref{energy} was originally intended to be $\|p^t+H(q,p)\|_2^{-1}$, but an accidental error led to the conclusion that \eqref{energy} is the better choice.
+The monitor function \eqref{energy} was originally intended to be $\|p^t+H(q,p)\|_2^{-1}$, but experimental results suggested that \eqref{energy} is the better choice.
 We will discuss the shortcomings of using the inverse energy error in the next paragraph.
 Note that $\| L(q,M^{-1}p) \|_2^{-1}$ also performs decently, but the addition of $p^t=-H(q_0,p_0)$ showed noticeable improvement.
 It was noted in \cite{Ha1997} that the inverse Lagrangian has been considered as a possible choice for $g$ in the Poincar\'e transformation, but not in the framework of symplectic integration.
 While the choice of \eqref{gamma} was generally the most efficient, \eqref{energy} was very close in terms of efficiency and offers a more general monitor function.
 This also implies that efficiency is not limited to only $q$ or $p$-independent monitor functions.
-However, various attempts to construct seperable transformed Hamiltonians (see \cite{BlBu2004}, \cite{BlIs2012}) required the use of $q$ or $p$-independent monitor functions, so this is where such monitor functions are most useful. \\
+However, various attempts to construct separable transformed Hamiltonians (see \cite{BlBu2004, BlIs2012}) required the use of $q$ or $p$-independent monitor functions, so this is where such monitor functions are most useful.

+In the case of monitor functions involving the gradient, higher-order derivatives will be required for higher-order Taylor variational integrators, but there are efficiencies to be had when leveraging the higher-order derivatives already being calculated for the underlying Taylor method and Hessian-vector multiplication that can be done efficiently without needing to explicitly construct the full Hessian \cite{10.1093/imanum/12.2.135}.
+The calculation of higher-order derivatives do come with a higher cost, and in the case of Kepler's 2-body problem there is a clear computational advantage in using the gradient-free gamma monitor function \eqref{gamma} as shown in Tables \ref{table1} and \ref{table2}.
+However, the gamma monitor function \eqref{gamma} is more specific to Kepler's 2-body, while the energy and arclength monitor functions are applicable to a wider range of problems.
+Monitor functions that are both general and efficient would be highly desirable.

+Figure \ref{Steps9} displays the time-steps taken for the different choices of monitor functions for this fourth-order Hamiltonian Taylor variational integrator.